Yi Sun-sin Victory SteleS

 Mural Village.
 The mural village is located close by the memorial site.
 Go to your right and enjoy some neat and well-managed narrow paths leading to the corners and nooks of the village with a mixture of traditional and some modern but small houses.

-I hope that's useful essential information.
+I hope that's useful and essential information.

 Now, let me describe a bit about Yi Sun-sin to help you get to know a bit and appreciate this hero.
 And probably, you will start thinking of exploring this place, and Yeosu.